ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors: Introduction

 Data-driven virtual 3D character animation has recently witnessed remarkable progress, and several neural methods modelling human motion have been proposed~\cite{holden2017phase, starke2019neural, deepphase}.
 The realism of virtual characters is a core contributing factor to the quality of computer animations and user experience in immersive applications like games, movies, and VR/AR.
 In such settings, a virtual character often interacts with different assets in the environment (\textit{e.g.,} pieces of furniture) and elaborate interactions usually require manual work of professional users.
 However, automatically synthesising natural animations with scene interaction constraints (as shown in Fig.~\ref{fig:teaser}) remains unsolved and challenging, especially when the virtual assets in the scene significantly differ from those captured during the data acquisition phase.

-Approaches available in the literature enable scene-agnostic animation~\cite{10.1145/3528223.3530178, 8374600, dholden, yuan2020dlow, Aksan_2019_ICCV, wanghongsong, xujingwei, 9157765, pavllo:quaternet:2018, dabral2022mofusion, martinez17}, fine-grained grasping synthesis ~\cite{taheri2022goal, prokudin2019efficient, zhou2022toch, taheri2020grab, ghosh2022imos, tendulkar2023flex} and human motion and performance capture~\cite{luvizon2023, Shimada2022, liu20214d, weng2021holistic, chen2019holistic++, HPS, bhatnagar2022behave, Dabral_2021_ICCV}.
+Approaches available in the literature enable human motion and performance capture~\cite{luvizon2023, Shimada2022, liu20214d, weng2021holistic, chen2019holistic++, HPS, bhatnagar2022behave, Dabral_2021_ICCV}, scene-agnostic animation~\cite{10.1145/3528223.3530178, 8374600, dholden, yuan2020dlow, Aksan_2019_ICCV, wanghongsong, xujingwei, 9157765, pavllo:quaternet:2018, dabral2022mofusion, martinez17}, fine-grained grasping and manipulation synthesis~\cite{taheri2022goal, prokudin2019efficient, zhou2022toch, taheri2020grab, ghosh2022imos, tendulkar2023flex, zhang2024artigrasp, zheng2023cams}), interaction with dynamic objects~\cite{braun2023physically, xu2023interdiff, lee2023locomotion, li2023object, li2023controllable}, and inverse problems such as inferring object states from human interactions~\cite{petrov2023popup, 10.1145/3550469.3555426, jiang2023full}.
 In our context, several existing works on scene-aware character animation focus on specific interaction types such as \textit{sitting} on a chair \cite{starke2019neural, deepphase, zhang2022couch, hassan2021stochastic}.
 Despite producing fairly natural animation for \textit{known} objects, such methods struggle to generalise to unseen objects of the same category.
 Creating a generalisable motion model, which is capable of synthesising \textit{object-aware} and \textit{realistic} motions remains very challenging and unsolved.
 This is a major shortcoming due to the exponential number of possible asset-motion combinations.
 Na\"{\i}vely training a generalisable neural network to synthesise sitting and lying motion would require collecting and annotating a large dataset of object-interaction motions with a large variety of chairs and couches.
 This is expensive and laborious.
 We believe all these challenges necessitate a fundamentally new approach to character-environment interaction modelling.